I swear this totally constitutes as a breakfast item.

 - 1 1/4 cups blanched almond flour

-- 1 flax egg [1 tbsp freshly ground flax + 3 tbsp water]
+- 1 flax egg [1 tablespoon freshly ground flax + 3 tablespoon water]

 Preheat oven to 350F and line a cookie sheet with parchment paper or a silicon baking mat.
 Set aside.